 That's not all toner can do.
-Dr. King explains all of the toner benefits:
+King outlined some additional benefits:

 Applying a small amount of toner to a soft cotton ball or pad and gently blotting and wiping your face with it will remove oil and give the appearance of smaller pores.

 Our skin is naturally acidic, typically with a pH balance of between five and six (on a scale from 0 to 14).
 But that balance can get out of whack after cleansing due to the alkaline nature of soap.
 When this happens, your skin needs to work overtime to return to its normal levels (and that may result in oil), but using a toner can help restore this balance quickly.

 Toners can help close pores and tighten cell gaps after cleansing, reducing the penetration of impurities and environmental contaminants into the skin.
 It can even protect and remove chlorine and minerals present in tap water.